Shonueld/Lego_DB/peer_review_responses.md

 However, it immediately sorts the results queried into a dictionary meaning the order by isn't neccessary.
 -   Completed
 3. Friends are not mutual when adding.
 User 1 could be friends with User 2, yet User 2 is not friends with User 1.
-Maybe implement a method of confirming friendship, or not counting as friends until it is mutual.
+-   Completed (friendships have been replaced by a one-way follower relationship) Maybe implement a method of confirming friendship, or not counting as friends until it is mutual.
 4. Under add_friends in users.py, if inputting the same user id (Example: User 1 adding User 1 as a friend) it returns internal server error
 5. line 108 in users.py returns "User Not Found" but should properly use a HTTPException to exit the code